devrimyatar/gluu/gluu_gateway_demo/README.md

 client_secret = "73039435-13f4-4999-904f-31a69e946195"
 ```

+Before going further let us set Claim Redirect URI for this client, we weill need it for claim gatering service.
+Login to Gluu Server, click on **OpenID Connect**, **Clients**.
+Click on **ggconsumerclient**, In the client details
+screen, click **Advenced settings** tab, delete if there is any entries in **Claim Redirect URIs** field.
+Click on
+**Add Claim Redirect URIs** button, on the pop-up write `https://rs.mygluu.org:5500/cg` to the textbox.
+After adding
+reiderct uri, click **Update** button.

 ### Create Service, Route and Plugin for None Claim Gatering
 1. Create Service
 On GG UI, click **SERVICES** on the left panel, and then click **+ ADD NEW SERVICE** button.
 Please fill the